battlecode/battlecode-server-2017/specs.md

 The objective this year is simple.
 Violently eliminate the opponent's HQ through a constant barrage of soldiers.

-There are many encampments across the map that may aid in this endeavor, allowing you to fortify positions and take map control.
+There are many encampments across the map that may aid in this endevour, allowing you to fortify positions and take map control.

 Should you need them, you may also research a number of upgrades that provide you with a large tactical advantage on the battlefield.